 Hello!
 I’m Adam Graham, a game developer and software engineer from Chicago.
 I founded Zigurous several years ago with my best friend Zach Rowe.
 Here’s our (condensed) story.

 If you’re interested in reading our story in its entirety, I highly encourage you to check out the blog post I wrote on it — read the full story.

 In 2012, Zach and I lived together in my mom’s basement while attending high school.
 I had taken my first programming class a couple years prior, and I knew it was something I wanted to continue pursuing.
 Zach was really into drawing, and he wanted to express his creativity.
-Both of us had a deep passion for games, and so the summer after graduating high school we decided to start making our own.
+Both of us had a deep passion for games, so the summer after graduating high school we decided to start making our own.

-Without having any experience, we jumped into creating Flash games on the web; we thought this would be a good place to start learning.
+Without having any experience, we jumped into creating Flash games for the web; we thought this would be a good place to start learning.
 With all of the time we spent in that basement, we decided our first game would be Escape the Basement.
-Zach and I had so much fun making that game, and we were so excited to create more.
+Zach and I had so much fun making that game, and we were excited to create more.